ucr-serverless/nadino-ingress/README.md

 After editing any config file, run `sudo make install` to copy it to the installed directory (`/usr/local/nginx_fstack/conf/`), then restart NGINX.

-## Enable HTTP-RDMA adaptor in nadino Ingress
+### Enable HTTP-RDMA adaptor in nadino Ingress
 We use the NGINX location block to enable HTTP-RDMA adaptor.
 The command used for HTTP-RDMA adaptor is `palladium_ingress`.
 The command used for the regular HTTP reverse proxy is still `proxy_pass`.
 An example configuration of HTTP-RDMA adaptor is shown below:

 To enable the rdma and f-stack path, edit the `./conf/nginx.conf` and add the following content inside the existing server block.

-NOTE: to enable the `/rdma`, you should either use the simple server in `./microbench/` or full-fledged [naidno-network-engine](https://github.com/ucr-serverless/nadino-network-engine)
+*NOTE*: to enable the `/rdma`, you should either use the simple server in `./microbench/` or full-fledged [naidno-network-engine](https://github.com/ucr-serverless/nadino-network-engine)

+*NOTE*: The config has been changed for you already
 ```
 http {
     ...